Contracts generally expire due to reaching their predetermined end date or the completion of their terms.

 Let’s review them and bring to light their implications and subsequent actions they trigger.

-- Fulfilled terms.
-Contracts with specific conditions or durations end upon successful completion.
+- Contracts with specific conditions or durations can end upon successful completion of all parties’ responsibilities.

-- Statutory limitations.
-Some contracts have an enforcement time limit.
+- Some contracts have an enforcement time limit.
 They end after this duration expires.

-- Renewals or extensions.
-Contracts may include an option for renewal or extension, leading to its continuation despite reaching the expiration date.
+- Contracts may include an option for renewal or extension, leading to its continuation despite reaching the expiration date.

 Let’s take a close look at the guidelines on how to keep your expiring contracts fully under control.